temujim/python-workouts/00 Concepts, Modules, Packages/00-03 OOP/README.md

 1. Create a program with a base class of Employee that can do the following:
-    * set static variable of employee to 1.04
+    * set static variable of employee raise_amt to 1.04
     * Accept first name, last name, and pay
     * Provides instance variables of first, last and email
     * Returns a function to provide the full name